dhutapratama/docs/filesystem.md

 composer require league/flysystem-sftp-v3 "^3.0"
 ```

-Laravel's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
+Lets's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
 If you need to configure an SFTP filesystem, you may use the configuration example below:

     'sftp' => [
         'driver' => 'sftp',